 You don’t need thousands (or even hundreds) of dollars worth of video and photo gear to capture great footage and pictures of the investment properties and units you own and operate.
 All you need is a decent smartphone or tablet.

-Androids, iPhones, and similar modern gadgets allow us to become the directors of our very own mini-movies and photographers on par with some of the best (well, at least come close to them).
+Androids, iPhones, and similar modern gadgets allow us to become the directors of our mini-movies and photographers on par with some of the best (well, at least come close to them).

-While there will definitely be times when you’ll want and need to hire professionals to produce videos and take photos of your residences, just know there are certain multimedia-creating activities you can conduct on your own — and ones that can improve your SEO efforts.
+While there will be times when you’ll want and need to hire professionals to produce videos and take photos of your residences, just know there are certain multimedia-creating activities you can conduct on your own — and ones that can improve your SEO efforts.

 Another one of Google’s latest search infatuations is the implementation of videos and photos on websites.
 We’re not just talking about a photo here and a video there.
 The search engine wants to see lots of amazing visuals from top to bottom on your pages.

 That doesn’t mean you should sacrifice the amount of copy you generate for each page.
-Instead, it means you should find videos and photos to include along with that copy to create the most search-friendly pages as possible.
+Instead, it means you should find videos and photos to include along with that copy to create the most search-friendly pages possible.

-Also: Don’t forget you can secure stock photos from a number of royalty-free stock image websites and embed videos you find on YouTube as well – even those that aren’t your own.
-Just be sure to provide proper citation whenever you use someone else’s multimedia and ensure it’s okay to use said multimedia for your own marketing purposes.
+Also, don’t forget you can secure stock photos from several royalty-free stock image websites and embed videos you find on YouTube, even those that aren’t your own.
+Just be sure to provide proper citation whenever you use someone else’s multimedia and ensure it’s okay to use it for your marketing purposes.

 9) Ensure your real estate investor website is mobile-friendly (you’re in trouble if it isn’t).

 And finally, we come to arguably the biggest and most important SEO hack — which, technically, isn’t so much a “hack” as it is a prerequisite for SEO success: a responsive website.

 Responsiveness is just a fancy way of saying mobile-friendly – your site looks just as crisp and is just as easy to read and use on smartphones and tablets as it is on a desktop.